domschl/HuggingFaceGuidedTourForMac/README.md

 # HuggingFace and Deep Learning guided tour for Macs with Apple Silicon (Version 2)

 A guided tour on how to install optimized `tensorflow` and `pytorch` on Apple Silicon Mac and how to use `HuggingFace` large language models for your own experiments.
+Recent Mac show good performance for machine learning tasks, see [here](https://github.com/domschl/HuggingFaceGuidedTourForMac/blob/main/NextSteps/llama.cpp.md#some-benchmarks) for some benchmarks comparing M1 and M2 with Intel CPU and Nivida.

 We will perform the following steps: